-Basically, it provides power to your server in the event of a power outage.It is extremely important to set up the UPS to do a soft shutdown of the server during a power outage.
-It gives you a few crucial extra minutes of server run-time in order to properly shut down all of your equipment and start-up an alternate power source, like a backup generator (if you have one).
+Basically, it provides power to your server in a power outage.It is vital to set up the UPS to do a soft shutdown of the server during a power outage.
+It gives you a few crucial extra minutes of server run-time to shut down all of your equipment properly and start up an alternate power source, like a backup generator (if you have one).
 Without a battery backup, you run the risk of corrupted data, as well as lost time and money.

 Hurricane Season & Extended Power Outages

 If you have extra time knowing there is some impending doom – I mean hurricanes – coming your way, then you may want to shut down your server for an extended period of time before the storm hits.
 We can help host your file temporarily – follow these steps:

 1. Let us know when you want us to move your file.

 3. We fully shut down the file on your server, so no one accidentally connects to it.

 4. You can access your file on our server until the storm has passed.